nikhil-vemula/split-pdf-using-ocr/README.md

 #### Creating configuration using app

 You can select the above created pdf in the application to generate the configuration file automatically.
-You can modify or add any more conifurations and save the configuration file.
+You can modify or add any more conifugrations and save the configuration file.

 ![Config creation](./images/config.png)